-Setting a rental price for your Sonoma County rental property is an important step in finding and retaining good tenants.
+Setting a rental price for your Healdsburg rental property is an important step in finding and retaining good tenants.
 You want to price your property high enough that you’re not leaving any money on the table, but you don’t want to price the home too high because that will only result in a longer vacancy period.

 You also have to consider rent control.
 If your rental property is covered by rent control laws, you will be limited in how much you’re able to raise the rent every year.
 All of these things can lead to confusion, but you want to confidently attach a good rental value to your home before you begin the marketing and showing process.